Book a STEM enrichment class or workshop at your facility

 Scratch the surface of programming with Scratch!
 Developed by M.I.T, the Scratch platform is one of the most engaging ways to teach kids to code.
 Students learn the basics of computer programming by arranging puzzle-like blocks into lines of code in a drag-&-drop graphical interface.
 Possible projects include video games, animations, simulators, and even role-playing games.
 After the class, projects are shared with family and friends, and kids can continue to work on their projects from home.
 Internet access desired.

 Gear up for a class that combines engineering and programming using EV3, the newest generation of LEGO® MINDSTORMS.
-Empow Studios instructors teach the connection between code and physical action while kids work in pairs to create robots that walk, drive, and play sound when triggered.
+Empow Studios instructors teach the connection between code and physical action while kids work in pairs to create their robots.
 Sensors help the robot make autonomous decisions, and kids learn to code using movement, loops, switches, and more.
-Learn more about Empow Studios at https://empow.me

 3D Modeling & Printing

 You might have seen a 3D printer, but have you ever created your own 3D model?
 In this class, students develop their spatial and artistic abilities while using modern tools to create printer-ready 3D models.
 Kids learn modeling by starting with a base mesh, and finish with a fully realized sculpture.
 An Empow Studios instructor then prints 3D models at our home studio in Lexington, and brings the models back to the kids before the session is complete.
-For workshops, an Empow staff member will deliver the 3D models back to the library once prints are finished.
+For workshops, an Empow staff member will deliver the 3D models back to the library once prints are finished (~3 weeks needed for printing).
 Internet access desired.

 3D Video Game Design